 The lady of the lake is a tale almost as old as time.
 However, Washington’s lady of the lake did not give Arthur the magical sword Excalibur, rather she gave us soap.
 And to make matters more unique, she actually became soap.
-If this sounds too unreal to be true, buckle your seatbelts because this is tall Washington tale is quite literally a matter of fact.
+If this sounds too unreal to be true, buckle your seatbelts because this tale of Washington’s Lake Crescent is quite true.

 In 1940, a mysterious blanketed bundle floated to the top of Lake Crescent’s surface.
 Upon opening the bundle, authorities found a woman’s body.
 The woman had been strangled and her face was unrecognizable yet she had not decomposed.
 Rather her skin had turned into a soap-like substance in a process known as saponification and her skin could be “scooped away like putty”.